stuffnting/brhg-x/CHANGE.md

 - Material for Schools: redo heading so that only one primary source warning is needed.
 - Miners project page: add .no-borders class to gallery shortcode

+## Events

+- Add themes to 2025 festival events and change the titles.
+- Add theme column to table lists.
+- Up date the help page.

 ## Contact forms

 - WWi